England Hockey Men's Championship Cup

-The England Hockey Men's Championship Cup is a field hockey cup competition organised by England Hockey that features men's teams from England.
+The England Hockey Men's Championship Cup was a field hockey cup competition organised by England Hockey that features men's teams from England.
 The competition was originally known as the National Clubs Championship.
 The inaugural competition was won by Hounslow in 1971–72.
 It has also been known as the Hockey Association Cup and the EHA Cup.

+In 2025–2026 the event which included Premier division teams was discontinued in favour of a lower tier events.